Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Introduction

 \section{Introduction}

 \emph{``Data is the fossil fuel of AI."} -- Ilya Sutskever

 Large language models (LLMs) have achieved remarkable success across diverse tasks and domains, from open-ended text generation to reasoning and mathematics.
 Post-training has been pivotal in driving this success through methods such as Reinforcement Learning with Human Feedback (RLHF)~\citep{stiennon2022learningsummarizehumanfeedback, touvron2023llamaopenefficientfoundation, ouyang2022traininglanguagemodelsfollow} and Reinforcement Learning with Verifiable Rewards (RLVR)~\citep{lambert2025tulu3pushingfrontiers, Guo_2025}.
 However, these methods still rely heavily on human feedback or external verifiers.
-As models become increasingly advanced and continue to develop beyond (average) human capabilities, this poses two challenges to existing frameworks: (1) intelligence extends far beyond verifiable tasks, and (2) high-quality human data, whether as preference labels or correct solutions, is expensive to collect.
+As models become increasingly advanced and continue to develop beyond (average) human capabilities, this poses two challenges to existing frameworks: (1) intelligence extends far beyond verifiable tasks, and (2) high-quality human data is expensive to collect.
 The analogy of data as the ``fossil fuel" of AI applies not only to pre-training but also to post-training.

-Alternative approaches have been developed to reduce external supervision by leveraging stronger models instead.
-For example, in Reinforcement Learning from AI Feedback (RLAIF)~\citep{bai2022traininghelpfulharmlessassistant, lee2024rlaifvsrlhfscaling}, human preferences are replaced by an LLM-as-a-judge; or a stronger model provides natural language feedback to a smaller student model~\citep{chen2024iteraligniterativeconstitutionalalignment}.
-While these approaches successfully minimize \emph{human} oversight during training, they still depend on larger models.
-Self-training using the same model remains under-explored.
+While alternative approaches, such as Reinforcement Learning from AI Feedback (RLAIF)~\citep{bai2022traininghelpfulharmlessassistant, lee2024rlaifvsrlhfscaling, chen2024iteraligniterativeconstitutionalalignment}, have been successful for reducing human supervision, self-training \emph{using the same model} without reliance on larger models remains under-explored.
 In fact, as a potential negative result, ~\citet{huang2024largelanguagemodelsselfcorrect} observe that self-corrections by models can degrade performance when external feedback or verifiers are unavailable.